mortezanaeimabadi/url-shortener/README.md

 ## Deploy on Docker and RUN
-To run by deploying on Docker, navigate to /target directory and run:
+To run by deploying on Docker, navigate to project root (url-shortener) directory and run:
 ```shell script
 docker build -f Dockerfile -t url-shortener:0.1 .
 docker container run -p 9001:9001 -d url-shortener:0.1